 Our preaching style is expository.
 Our pastor preaches consecutively through a book of the Bible.
 Currently, he is preaching through the book of Ephesians.
 We do have topical sermons from time to time.

 How long is an RP church service?

 Our services are typically an hour and a half long, followed by a time of fellowship with some light refreshments.

 Do you serve communion?

-Yes, we do serve communion on the first Lord’s Day of every month.
+Yes, we do serve communion on the second Lord’s Day of every month.
 We serve communion to members and visitors.
 Since we seek to honour the Lord’s Table and prevent unworthy participation in it (1 Corinthians 11:27), we serve communion only to those visitors who are baptized, and are members or regular attenders of an evangelical church.
 If you are visiting our church and desire to commune with us, please read this page and reach out to our elders much ahead of the worship service.
 Our elders will have a brief interview with you to learn of your faith in Christ.

 Is child care available?

 We do not have child care at present.
 We do encourage parents to bring their children into the worship service in keeping with Jesus’ note of welcome (Luke 18:16).
 Our pastor preaches with all ages in mind, and we plan to make sermon activity sheets available to children in the future to engage them in the worship service.
 If you have very young children or infants who need to be nursed, we can make a room available for you.
 Please contact us!

 Do you have a Sunday School for children?